NASA Earth Science Data Systems Program Highlights 2018

-NASA is obtaining access to commercial satellite data to assess the utility of this information in achieving goals and objectives related to the NASA Earth Science Division’s Research and Analysis (R&A) and Applied Sciences (AS) Programs and any associated decision-support applications.
+NASA is obtaining access to commercial satellite data to assess the utility of this information in achieving goals and objectives related to NASA's Earth Science Division Research and Analysis (R&A) and Applied Sciences (AS) Programs and any associated decision-support applications.
 The overall objective of the pilot is to determine the viability of purchasing science data products that are directly related or lead to Essential Climate Variables (ECV) from American commercial market vendors.

 On September 28, 2018 NASA awarded three vendors for the Small Constellations Satellite Data Buy Pilot: Spire Global, Inc., Planet Labs, Inc., and DigitalGlobe, Inc. There is a robust plan in place to evaluate the utility of the data with results expected in early 2020.